 USE 3 Near Future

-The Present Continuous with words such as "always" or "constantly" expresses the idea that something irritating or shocking often happens.
+The present continuous with words such as always or constantly expresses the idea that something irritating or shocking often happens.
 Notice that the meaning is like simple present, but with negative emotion.
 Remember to put the words always or constantly between be and verb+ing.

 ACTIVE / PASSIVE